Hitchin Flyover: Construction

 Construction was completed in June 2013.
 Original plans were to build the embankment using aggregate trucked in from elsewhere, but eventually it was decided to build up the embankment using chalk taken from the nearby Wilbury Hills, low-lying chalk hills forming part of the Chiltern Hills, from less than 1 mi away, removing the need for lorry movements along public roads.
 The chalk was quarried from just beyond the ancient Icknield Way, which at this point is a public bridlepath between Ickleford and Letchworth Garden City, and the contractor was required to refill and replant the quarry afterwards.

 In order to minimise disruption to the East Coast Main Line, the viaduct section was installed during night-time possessions of the railway, before installing crash decking which allowed work on the viaduct to continue during the day when the line below was active.

-Since the embankment materials were locally sourced it also meant that the new embankment was effectively pre-seeded with poppies.
-This means the entire embankment is covered in red poppies during their flowering season giving the name to the location 'Poppy Bank'.
+After construction finished, poppy flowers grew along the chalk-based banks, leading to the embankment becoming known as "Poppy Bank".

+On 18th April 2013, the chairman of the North Herts District Council planning committee announced that Network Rail had organised a charity walk in aid of the Garden House Hospice in Letchworth and Holy Saviours Church; this took place on 11th May 2013.

 Operation

 A First Capital Connect train on the embankment after the flyover, nicknamed 'Poppy Bank'.

 Services on the flyover were reported to have begun on 26 June 2013.
 At first, only three First Capital Connect services used the flyover each day; however, by the December 2013 timetable change, three-hundred drivers had been trained in order to allow six-hundred services to use the flyover rather than the flat junction.
 As of the June 2025 working timetables, all scheduled passenger trains travelling between Hitchin and Letchworth are pathed on the Down Cambridge Flyover.

 The introduction of the flyover increased journey times between Hitchin and Letchworth by approximately one minute; in contrast, southbound services were not affected as their route did not change.
 First Capital Connect amended their timetables for northbound trains to reflect this additional time.

-By January 2015 the only form of traction not to have used the flyover was electric locomotives (regular services are electric multiple units); Union of South Africa became the first steam locomotive on the flyover when it moved empty coaching stock to Cambridge in preparation for a tour to York.
+Today, the passenger services that use the flyover are operated by Thameslink and Great Northern, which are both sub-brands of Govia Thameslink Railway.
+However, London North Eastern Railway, Grand Central, Lumo, and Hull Trains all also run underneath the flyover, hence their services are improved by the lack of conflict with paths onto the Cambridge line.